Black Hills Beauty College Overview

 What Is Black Hills Beauty College Known For?

-- Black Hills Beauty College has an impressive student to faculty ratio of 6 to 1.
+- Students at Black Hills Beauty College may have an easier time interacting with their teachers since the student to faculty ratio at the school is 7 to 1.

 - The highest award offered at Black Hills Beauty College is the undergraduate certificate.